 “The act of raising $1.2 million coupled with the incredible growth in participation is more than an effort, it is a movement.
 It is aspiration, inspiration, determination,” said rider John Nesco, of Team Essex.

 The 2014 Closer to Free Ride will take place on Saturday, September 6.

 Contact: Mark D’Antonio

-This Article was submitted by Renee Elizabeth Gaudette, on Wednesday, October 23, 2013.
+This article was submitted by Renee Elizabeth Gaudette on October 23, 2013.